HomeDing/homeding.github.io/readme.md

 ## Web interface

-Every device based on the Homeding library is connected to the local WiFi network and has a [Web Server](concepts/paper04.md) With a small Web Site built-in to visualise the current functionality or to configure some new functionality using a standard web browser.
+Every device based on the Homeding library is connected to the local WiFi network and has a [Web Server](concepts/paper04.md) With a small Web Site built-in to visualize the current functionality or to configure some new functionality using a standard web browser.

 The build-in Web Server also offers a programmable interface by using REST+JSON based [Web-Services](webservices.md).